Serious Injury Following TVT Surgery25 Jan 2022 | Nicholas Leahy

 The medical negligence team at Osbornes Law has recently settled a case involving a patient who passed away following a...Read more

-Birth Injury lawyer Nicholas Leahy is acting for a young woman who had a water birth at home and two...Read more
+Introduction to the case Nicholas Leahy is acting for a young woman who had a water birth at home and...Read more

 The birth injury lawyers at Osbornes Law have recently negotiated the settlement of a case in which our client sustained...Read more